What is the large Junction View file for Garmin On The Road devices and do I need or want it?

 To me, there are basically two groups of people that will want to use the large JCV file, which requires manually downloading the file, copying it to the nuvi and disabling the default jcv file:

-Group 1: These are folks with older nuvis that can display full-screen Junction Views but receive a very small file from Garmin during map updates and who now install map updates to a SD card rather than the limited internal memory of their device.
+Group 1: These are folks with older nuvis that can display full-screen Junction Views but receive a very small file from Garmin during map updates and who now install map updates to an SD card rather than the limited internal memory of their device.
 These folks have models including the nuvi 8x5, 1390, and 14xx.
-(The nuvi 7x5 model as well as the zumo 6xx series do not need to manually add the Large JCV file because Garmin supplies it during the map update.)
+(The nuvi 7x5 model, as well as the zumo 6xx series, do not need to manually add the Large JCV file because Garmin supplies it during the map update.)

-Group 2: These are folks with newer nuvis who receive the split-screen Junction View images but wish to have the full-screen views fill their screen for a few seconds rather than have a longer view with a split screen divided between map & view.
-The consensus I read here at The Factory is that the vast majority of split-screen nuvi owners prefer the default split screen and therefore can ignore any Large JCV file discussions.
-Recent discussions of the newer nuvi models; e.g., the nuvi 2797, suggest it is not able to use the Large JCV.
+Group 2: These are folks with newer nuvis who receive the split-screen Junction View images but wish to have the full-screen views fill their screen for a few seconds rather than have a longer view with a split-screen divided between map & view.
+The consensus I read here at The Factory is that the vast majority of split-screen nuvi owners prefer the default split-screen and therefore can ignore any Large JCV file discussions.
+Recent discussions of the newer nuvi models; e.g., the nuvi 2797 and DriveSmart 51, suggest they are not able to use the Large JCV.
 This needs further research to confirm.

 If you don't fit into group 1 or 2, you can ignore all discussion of Large JCV files now and into the future.
 And as long as folks keep backups of their original jcv files and are familiar with file renames, copy&paste, etc., there's no harm in trying the large JCV file on your device* since it can always be removed and replaced with the original Garmin-provided file.
 For those going to the effort of installing the Large JCV file, remember that each City Navigator North America map update requires a JCV file intended for that map update—e.g., a JCV file from the 2016.10 map will not work with the 2016.20 map.